Accounting, Joint B.S./M.S.

 - M.B.A., M.S.,Seton Hall University

 Professor DeSarno began his career as an Auditor with the Big4 Public Accounting firm of Deloitte & Touche.
-During his accomplished 25 year accounting career, he worked in Controllership functions for a number of organizations (both public and private) including with companies such as AT&T and the McDonalds Corporation where he served as the New York Metro Regional Controller (a geography of over 600 restaurants and 100 operators).
+During his accomplished 25 year accounting career, he worked in Controllership functions with a number of organizations (both public and private) including with companies such as AT&T and the McDonalds Corporation where he served as the New York Metro Regional Controller.
 He also has experience serving as a Controller in the non-profit sector with the NJ Sharing Network.

-Today, Professor DeSarno has followed his passion for teaching and serves as the Assistant Professor of Accounting in the Division of Business at Bloomfield College.
-Prior to coming to Bloomfield College, Professor DeSarno taught at both Fairleigh Dickinson University and the County College of Morris.
-As a seasoned business professional, Professor DeSarno provides his students with dynamic lessons (bringing the material to life) by creating a learning experience that leverages his extensive professional knowledge and wealth of first hand business experience.
+Today, Professor DeSarno has followed his passion for teaching and serves as both an Assistant Professor and the Coordinator of Accounting in the Division of Business at Bloomfield College.
+Prior to coming to Bloomfield College, Professor DeSarno taught as an Adjunct Professor in the evenings at both Fairleigh Dickinson University and the County College of Morris.

-Professor DeSarno has served on a number of boards & committees where he shares his accounting and finance expertise.
-As a grateful double cornea transplant recipient, Professor DeSarno is proud to serve on the Advisory Board of Eversight (which is an organization whose mission is to restore sight and prevent blindness through the healing power of donation, transplantation and research).
-Professor DeSarno also volunteers with a number organizations and is an active member of the Lions Club in his community.
-Due to his level of service and volunteerism, he was named a recipient of the 2018 Volunteer Award which was awarded by the New Jersey Society of Certified Public Accountants for dedicated service to worthy causes in the community and making a significant difference.
+Professor DeSarno also enjoys and finds it rewarding to serve on a number of boards & committees where he shares his accounting and finance expertise.
+This includes serving as the faculty representative to the Bloomfield College Financial Affairs & Capital Projects Committee.
+In addition, as a grateful double cornea transplant recipient, Professor DeSarno is proud to serve on the Advisory Board of Eversight (which is an organization whose mission is to restore sight and prevent blindness through the healing power of donation, transplantation and research).
+Professor DeSarno also volunteers with a number of organizations and is an active member of the Lions Club in his community.
+Due to his level of service and volunteerism, he was named a past recipient of the Volunteer Award which is awarded by the New Jersey Society of Certified Public Accountants (NJCPA) for dedicated service to worthy causes and making a significant difference in the community.